mansouriayoub/mansouriayoub/README.md

-### Hi there 👋 I'm Ayoub life-learner / Web Developer
+### Hi there 👋 I'm Ayoub life-learner / Web Developer 😄

 Here are some ideas to get you started:

-- 🔭 I’m currently working on my Portfolio 😄
+- 🔭 I’m currently working on my Portfolio 😎
-- 🌱 I’m currently learning JavaScript ⚡ specially how to use webpack and import&export
+- 🌱 I’m currently learning JavaScript ⚡ intermediate topics 🚀
 - 📫 How to reach me: mansouriayoub@protonmail.com